Xyborg/ChatGPT-Product-Info/chrome-extension/README.md

 - All successful searches are automatically saved to your history
 - Click the "📋 History" tab to view your search history
 - **Reopen** any previous search to view the results again
-- **Filter** your history using the search box
+- **Filter** your history using the search box plus shared project/tag filters
 - **Delete** individual searches or clear all history
 - History is stored locally in your browser (up to 50 most recent searches)
+- **Organize** each search with project assignments and tag labels directly from the sidebar or post-search workflow

 ### Basic Reports
 - Click the "📊 Reports" tab to view simple analytics from your search history
 - **Review Sources Report**: See which websites have provided reviews in your searches
 - **Citation Sources Report**: View the sources that have been cited across your searches
-- Reports are generated from your local search history and processed locally
+- Reports are generated from your local search history, processed locally, and reflect the same project/tag filters you have applied

 ## Why This Works as a Chrome Extension